OSGP/Documentation/Userguide/Installation/2-Setup-VM-Vagrant.md

 ##Download and run the Vagrant file
 First create a new directory (for example: `C:\OSGP\osgp-box\`)

-@Todo: Must put Vagrantfile here

-Browse to <https://raw.githubusercontent.com/OSGP/Config/development/vagrant/Vagrantfile> and right-click on the page and choose 'Save page as..'
+Browse to <https://raw.githubusercontent.com/OSGP/Config/development/vagrant/Vagrantfile> and right-click on the page and choose 'Save (page) as..'

-@Todo: Add Screenshot of downloading the vagrant file
 ![alt text](./installation-script-screenshots/03.png)

 Navigate to your newly created directory and choose 'save'.